 Take Care of Your Hamster

-Edited by Debbie, Anonymous, Angela, Jerry Rivers and 2 others
+Edited by Debbie, Angela, Jerry Rivers, Eng and 1 other

 Congratulations!
 You have decided to buy your first hamster!
 There are many different kinds of hamsters, like the Syrian, which is commonly called The "Teddy Bear" Hamster.
 Also, there is the Dwarf Winter White Russian Hamster.
 I myself, had a Black Russian Bear hamster.
 She was so cute!
 She looked like a chubby little black bear cub!
 So where do these little critters come from?
 Well, we know they are from the rodent family.
 They live in the wild, in the Middle East area.
 So, lets take a look now at what we need, to take care of our furry little friend, and we want to make them as comfortable as possible in their new home!